austinhlopez/truckee/README.md

 starting a food truck want to bring their passion for cooking to people.
 On the way they're facing a lot of obstacles to achieving that dream--permitting, health inspections, sourcing food, presenting menu options, finding a location.

 Everyone can find their closest, favorite food truck.
 Early-stage food trucks face tough competition.
-They need to special ways to attract customers.
+They need to find special ways to attract customers.

 Truckee is here to give a leg up on newcomers.
 We use data-driven analytics in order to identify the ideal site